Down on the Farm: Grand Rapids Griffins Latest Updates | FOX Sports

 Down on the Farm: Grand Rapids Griffins Latest Updates

-This is the first installment of “Down on the Farm,” where we take a look at the latest happenings with the Red Wings’ AHL affiliate, the Grand Rapids Griffins.
+This is the second installment of “Down on the Farm,” where we take a look at the latest happenings with the Red Wings’ AHL affiliate, the Grand Rapids Griffins.

-The Griffins were winners of five straight games, scoring 22 goals and surrendering only five over that stretch, until the Cleveland Monsters shut them out 4-0 on December 30.
-The loss also snapped a five-game streak with at least one power play goal.
+Following their 5-2 New Year’s Eve win over the Rockford IceHogs, the Grand Rapids Griffins opened 2017 with three more home games: Wednesday the 4th versus the Iowa Wild, Friday the 6th versus the Charlotte Checkers, and Saturday the 7th versus the IceHogs.

-Just a day later, Grand Rapids was back at it, playing their annual New Year’s Eve contest at Van Andel Arena.
-This year’s opponent was the Rockford IceHogs, the AHL affiliate of that team from Chicago, and the puck dropped at 6:00pm EST. Heading into this game, the Griffins are 2-1 against the IceHogs this season.
+Wednesday’s game against the Wild featured a total of eleven goals.
+Ben Street scored twice within the first 7:02, including a short-handed goal.
+Grand Rapids would build a 3-1 lead early in the second, only to have Iowa tie it at three with 9:12 left in the second.
+But despite this, the Griffins would never give the Wild the lead, as they jumped back out in front with two more goals before the end of the second.
+Iowa would pull within one on two separate occasions in the third, though they were never able to knot it up.
+Griffins win 6-5.

 Want your voice heard?
 Join the Octopus Thrower team!